Nikhilsurya/swift/.github/PULL_REQUEST_TEMPLATE.md

 <!-- What's in this pull request? -->
-Replace this paragraph with a description of your changes and rationale.
+I have Replaced this paragraph with a description of your changes and rationale.
 Provide links to external references/discussions if appropriate.

 <!-- If this pull request resolves any bugs in the Swift bug tracker, provide a link: -->
 Resolves [SR-NNNN](https://bugs.swift.org/browse/SR-NNNN).